 Where are services provided and what locations do you service?

-At this time, services will only provided in our ABA center in Coral Springs, FL.
-We service families residing in cities in Broward and Palm Beach counties.
+At this time, services are provided in our ABA center in Coral Springs, FL.
+We service families residing in nearby cities in Broward and Palm Beach counties.

 What is the age range of clients you work with?

 We specialize in early intervention ABA treating children between the ages of 18 months -6 years old.